Last updated on December 22nd, 2021

 Here are a few insights into what Japanese décor is all about and how you can add a touch of Japanese simplicity and style to the interiors of your home.

-1. Japanese décor follows a few basic principles like clean and uncluttered living spaces, maintaining a fine balance between the modern and the ancient and letting the great outdoors into their homes through an extensive use of greenery, large windows and skylights.
+1. Japanese décor follows a few basic principles like clean and uncluttered living spaces, maintaining a fine balance between the modern and the ancient and letting the great outdoors into their homes through extensive use of greenery, large windows, and skylights.

 3. The colors that the Japanese use for their homes are usually simple and understated and the majority of colors used are derived from browns and greens.
 The flooring is predominantly either wooden or made of grey stone tiles.

 4. Another feature typical to a Japanese home is a soaking tub, or an Ofuro, which is a small and deep tub with a small bench-like seat.
 Water and the sounds it makes are very important in Japanese culture and you’ll find the sounds of water emanating from small indoor water fountains that are considered to have a calming and soothing effect.

 5. Yet another common design element that Japanese homes have, is a Japanese screen called the Shoji.
 These are a replacement of doors and slide back and forth and help conserve space that a swinging door would otherwise take up.

 These screens are made of fine translucent paper fitted inside wooden frames.
 There are also, however, modern versions of Shoji that are made of glass panels fitted in a wooden frame that can be easily incorporated into our homes to give them a touch of the Japanese interiors.
 Most Japanese homes replace large walls with these screens letting in as much natural light as possible.

 6. Most Japanese furniture is low and close to the ground.
 You can incorporate this element of Japanese décor in your home by opting for a low coffee table that comes with low stools to sit on and choosing a low bed and a mattress that sits close to the floor.